General Code of Behavior

 b.
 Controlled substances, illegal drugs and drug paraphernalia: The technical college prohibits possession, use, sale, or distribution of any controlled substance, illegal drugs, or drug paraphernalia except as expressly permitted by law.
 Any influence which may be attributed to the use of drugs or of alcoholic beverages shall not in any way limit the responsibility of the individual for the conduct or consequences of his/her actions.

 c.
 Food: The technical college prohibits eating and/or drinking in classrooms, shops, and labs or other unauthorized areas on technical college Premises, unless otherwise permitted by technical college officials.

 d.
-Tobacco: The technical college prohibits smoking, or using other forms of tobacco products in classrooms, shops, and labs or other unauthorized areas on technical college Premises.
+Smoking/Tobacco: The technical college prohibits smoking, or using other forms of electronic, alternative smoking devices or other forms of tobacco products in classrooms, shops, and labs or other unauthorized areas on technical college Premises.
 Tobacco use causes enormous financial, social and public health harm to the citizens of Georgia.